-Kim Jong Un's sister promoted at key North Korea ruling party summit
+Kim Jong Un promotes sister at key North Korea ruling party summit

 Nuclear weapons, Kim said, are a "powerful deterrent firmly safeguarding the peace and security in the Korean peninsula and Northeast Asia and reliably guaranteeing the Korean nation's sovereignty."

+October 10 marks the founding anniversary of the Worker's Party.
+North Korea has in the past marked key dates with missile or nuclear tests.

+Last week, Russian lawmaker Anton Morozov, recently returned from Pyongyang, told state media preparations were underway for "new tests of a long-range missile."

-Despite this rhetoric, Kim's speech was also heavily focused on the economy, which has proven surprisingly resilient despite being heavily targeted by US and international sanctions.
+Despite the pro-nuclear rhetoric, Kim's speech was also heavily focused on the economy, which has proven surprisingly resilient despite being heavily targeted by US and international sanctions.

 According to KCNA, Kim "noted with appreciation that the country's science and technology have developed by leaps and bounds and the national economy has grown on their strength this year, despite the escalating sanctions of the US imperialists and their vassal forces."